-This is part 1 of a series that goes deeper than usual into the botany behind seeds to help you become a better seed saver.
+This is part 1 of a series (click here for the whole series) that goes deeper than usual into the botany behind seeds to help you become a better seed saver.

 Mechanically speaking, it’s not at all hard to save seeds.
 In most cases, you simply pick them, dry them and store them.
 BUT (and this is a big but) in order to get plants with the characteristics you expect from your saved seeds, you have to do some research and planning before you get to the stage of picking, drying and storing.